alirzaev/vyatsu-schedule-telegram-bot/README.md

 - Convenient way to choose group

-The link for starting converstion with bot can be found on [vyatsuschedule.ru](https://vyatsuschedule.ru)
+The link for starting conversation with bot can be found here: [vyatsuschedule.github.io](https://vyatsuschedule.github.io)

 ## Running app